 Famous people who believe in aliens #5 Richard Nixon

-Richard Nixon was one of the famous people who believe in aliens.
+At no.5 in out list of Famous people who believe in Aliens is Richard Nixon, he was one of the famous people who believe in aliens.
 He is an American politician who served as the 37th President of the United States from 1969 until 1974 .
 In 1974 he became the only U.S. president to resign from office.

 He said in a press conference, “I’m not at liberty to discuss the government’s knowledge of extraterrestrial UFO’s at this time”.
 “I am still personally being briefed on the subject”.
 It was reported that a close friend of Nixon, Jackie Gleason visited Homestead Air Force Base.
 Here Nixon showed him the bodies of extraterrestrials.